iuxcode/flukit/README.md

       url: https://github.com/charles9904/flukit
 ```

-Then run flutter packages get in your terminal to install the package.
+Then run ```bash flutter packages get``` in your terminal to install the package.

 ## Usage

 To use Flukit in your project, import the package and use any of the provided widgets or utilities.
-For example, to use the FlukitButton widget:
+For example, to use the flukit Button widget:

 ```dart
 FluButton(